 - Readable URLs: the links use standards characters and uncluttered structure.

-To do that, you need access to front-end and back-end code, and on Shopify, where features are governed by third-party APIs, the possibilities are highly limited.
+To do that, you either need to assign this to a trusted digital marketing agency such as Marketing Labs or professional developers or access to front-end and back-end code and on Shopify, where features are governed by third-party APIs, the possibilities are highly limited.

 Challenges of building a Shopify marketplace